-A. The term of office for each newly constituted Senate as a corporate body shall begin on the first day after the end of the academic semester in which the elections took place and shall continue until the last day of the next spring semester.
+A. The term of office for each newly constituted Senate as a corporate body shall begin on the first day of the fall semester and shall continue until the day prior to the start of the following fall semester.

 The Senate shall be organized according to the following elements:

 A. Executive Officers.
 The executive officers shall consist of a President and a Vice President.

 B. Executive Committee.
 The Executive Committee shall include the President, the Vice President, the chairs of the Standing Committees, and one Senator elected at-large from the Senate.
 The last Past-President shall be a nonvoting ex-officio member of the Executive Committee, even if that person is not a member of the Senate.